 Rain chances throughout the week!

-BRIDGEPORT, W.Va (WDTV) - This work week will start with rain showers and mild temperatures this morning and afternoon.
-Then more rain chances are expected this week.
-Find out the details in the video above!
+BRIDGEPORT, W.Va (WDTV) - This Monday will start the work week with seasonable temperatures and scattered showers and thunderstorms in the evening.
+More rain chances are expected later this week, and you can learn more in the video above!

-A cold front will push through our region this Monday morning, bringing rain showers into our region.
-The heaviest showers will likely come in between 6 AM to 1 PM, so you may want an umbrella and extra time on the roads during the morning commute.
-After 1 PM, most of the rain leaves, although a few isolated showers may linger in the mountains until the evening hours.
-By the time any leftover rain leaves, rainfall totals will be around 0.25″ to 0.5″, which isn’t much for our region, considering we’re under a precipitation deficit so far this year.
-Besides that, the evening hours will be mostly cloudy, with highs in the upper-60s.
-Overnight, skies will be partly cloudy, with light winds, and temperatures will drop into the low-50s.
-Then tomorrow, the area of low-pressure, associated with today’s cold front, will linger in the Great Lakes, pushing clouds into our region and resulting in mostly cloudy skies.
-We may even see an isolated shower or two in the evening hours.
-Aside from that, winds will come from the southwest at 5-10 mph and temperatures will climb into the low-70s.
-Thereafter, the low-pressure system will linger in the Great Lakes until Wednesday night, when it moves east and takes any leftover showers with it.
-Another disturbance may bring more isolated showers on Thursday, but then by Friday, sunny skies make a return, allowing temperatures to climb into the upper-70s to low-80s.
-Over the weekend, there are uncertainties with the models, but it’s likely that more rain showers will push into our region, so don’t be surprised if you see some rain at times.
-On the bright side, the rain may provide some relief to the dry soils in our region, since we are under a precipitation deficit.
-In short, rain chances and seasonably cool temperatures are expected this week.
+After a seasonable, sunny Father’s Day weekend, a low-pressure system from out west will push towards West Virginia this afternoon, lifting moisture and warm air into our region.
+As a result, scattered showers, and even a few thunderstorms, will start lifting into North-Central West Virginia at 4 PM, so some areas will see rain at times.
+The showers will continue well into tonight, although it looks like not much rain is expected (maybe 0.25″ at most).
+Aside from that, skies will be mostly cloudy, with light southeasterly winds and highs in the mid-to-upper-80s.
+Overnight, a few rain showers will stick around in our region, although most of the rain will be in southern West Virginia.
+Aside from that, expect mostly cloudy skies, light winds, and lows in the mid-60s.
+Tomorrow, isolated showers, and even an isolated thunderstorm, may take place during the afternoon hours, mostly due to daytime heating.
+Aside from that, expect mostly cloudy skies, light easterly winds and highs in the low-80s.

+Throughout the rest of the week, the area of low pressure will linger in the southern states, lifting moisture into our region in the form of scattered showers and thunderstorms, along with mostly cloudy skies.
+Towards the end of the week, the low-pressure system lifts northeast, through the Central US and finally the northeast, bringing increased rain chances towards our region.
+Rain chances may even stick around this weekend as well.
+So you may want an umbrella at times.
+Aside from that, skies will be mostly cloudy, with highs in the upper-70s to low-80s throughout the week.
+In short, after today, expect more rain chances, along with milder temperatures throughout most of the week.

 You can learn more about the forecast coming up on Midday and other newscasts, or keep an eye on our social media pages.
 And if you have any weather photos or videos you want to send our way, send them here.

-Tuesday: Mostly cloudy skies in the afternoon, then steady rain during the evening hours.
-Southwest winds of 10-15 mph.
-High: 74.
+Tuesday: Rain showers in the morning, then overcast skies throughout the day.
+Easterly winds of 10-15 mph.
+High: 77.

-Wednesday: Mostly cloudy skies, with steady rain in the morning and scattered shower chances in the afternoon.
-High: 73.
+Wednesday: Cloudy skies, with rain showers in the afternoon hours.
+Easterly winds of 10-15 mph.
+High: 72.

 Copyright 2023 WDTV.
 All rights reserved.